Linux, the object of the DNS cache poisoning attack

 What is DNS cache poisoning?

-A DNS cache poisoning is a cyberattack that pollutes the cache on DNS resolver servers.
+A DNS cache poisoning (DNS spoofing) is a cyberattack that pollutes the cache on DNS resolver servers.
 This can cause the user to be redirected to the attacker’s server instead of the right one.

 Continue reading